cran/routr/README.md

 request and whether the handler signals a fall-through, the request is passed along the stack until a handler signals that no further processing should be done.
-This means that it is possible to stack different functionality like user verification, static ressource serving, etc. on top of each other.
+This means that it is possible to stack different functionality like user verification, static resource serving, etc. on top of each other.

 ### The handler